+Submitted pursuant to RCW 43.09.230 to the Washington State Auditor's Office

+For the Fiscal Year Ended December 31, 2013

+GOVERNMENT INFORMATION:

-Submitted purs suant to RCW 43.09.230 to the Washington State Auditor's Office e F For the Fiscal Year Ended December 31, 2012 GOVERNMENT INFORMA ATION: Official Mailing Address 154 E. Bingen Point Way, Suite A, Bingen, WA 98605 Official Website Address www.portofklickitat.com Official E-mail Address port@portofklickitat.com Official Phone Number (509) 493-1655 PREPARER INFORMATION DN and CERTIFICATION: Preparer Name and Title Margie Ziegler, Port Auditor Contact Phone Number (509) 493-1655 Contact E-mail Address mziegler@portofklickitat.com I do hereby certify 24 th din conformity with the Bu ay of May , 2013 , that annual report information is complete, audgeting, Accounting and Reporting Systems Manual, to the accurate and best of my knowledge and belief, having reviewed this information and taken all appropriate steps in order to provide such certification.
+Official Mailing Address 154 E. Bingen Point Way, Suite A, Bingen, WA 98605 Official Website Address www.portofklickitat.com Official E-mail Address port@portofklickitat.com Official Phone Number (509) 493-1655 PREPARER INFORMATIC ON and CERTIFICATION: Preparer Name and Title Margie Ziegler, Port Auditor Contact Phone Number (509) 493-1655 Contact E-mail Address mziegler@portofklickitat.com

+I do hereby certify 23rd day of May, 2014, that annual report information is complete, accurate and in conformity with the Budgeting, Accounting and Reporting Systems Manual, to the best of my knowledge and belief, having reviewed this information and taken all appropriate steps in order to provide such certification.